xSunan/Genomics_Annotation_Services/README.md

 1. The first scale out instance was added as soon as the scale-out alarm has been in alarm. —— This is because the evaluation period I set is 1 minute (and the data point is 1 out of 1 minute).
 Hence, after a minute's large load, the alarm is in alarm, and the policy is executed.
 2. Since it needs to wait 300 seconds after the last policy, and will need 1 minite to initiate the instance.
 In this way, the interval is around 6 minutes.
+3. During the time, both the scale in and the scale out policies are triggered in every minute (except at 17:35 only the scale in policy is triggered).
+When both policies are triggered, AWS follows the scale out policy.
+In this way, during the time, scale out policy dominates, and causes the increase of instances rather than decreasing every minute.
+(Reference: https://aws.amazon.com/premiumsupport/knowledge-center/auto-scaling-troubleshooting/)
-3. When the number of the instances come to 10, it will not increase any more, since the max number of instances set in the property is 10.
+4. When the number of the instances come to 10, it will not increase any more, since the max number of instances set in the property is 10.
-4. There is a decline at around 17:35.
+5. There is a decline at around 17:35.
 It was caused by the scale in policy which was triggered at 17:35 since the response time is below the setting.
 Then at 17:36 as usual (the interval is 6 minutes, and the last started instance is at 17:30) a new instance is added, so the number of instance increased to 5 again.
+   1. The possible reason may be the network bottleneck.
+Since the scale out of the annotators are quite stable, but the web servers are not stable.

 ### E